 The International BCI Award, endowed with 6,000 USD, is one of the top accolades in BCI research.
 The Award was created to recognize outstanding and innovative research in the field of Brain-Computer Interfaces.
 The BCI Award Foundation organizes the annual BCI Award and guarantees scientific objectivity by assigning an independent and international jury assembled with world-leading BCI experts who work with invasive and non-invasive BCI in both research and clinical environments to judge the submitted projects.
 The BCI Award Foundation is a non-profit organization founded in 2017 in Austria, chaired by Christoph Guger and Gerwin Schalk.

-This competition is open to any BCI researcher or group worldwide.
 12 projects are nominated before the winner is announced at the BCI Award Ceremony.

 The BCI Award is a very prestigious prize that attracts leading groups developing neural prostheses.
 I have seen a steady increase in the award’s popularity and the quality of submitted projects.
 Importantly, nominated projects are presented in an annual book series, which presents a collection of the best BCI studies conducted each year.